sgonzalez/SwiftGenetics/README.md

 One cool feature that `ConcurrentAsynchronousEvaluationGA` has is the ability to detect and efficiently handle duplicate genomes within a generation (based on their hash value from a conformance to `Hashable`).

+An end-to-end example of evolution wrapper use can be found in `Tests/SwiftGeneticsTests/Integration/GeneticAlgorithmIntegrationTests.swift`.
+Specifically, the `testSortingGA` integration test shows how **SwiftGenetics** can be used to evolve vectors of continuous values.

 ### Concrete Example

 ```swift